Sleep Apnea 101

 How Is OSA Treated

 While you can use a CPAP machine to treat obstructive sleep apnea, this type of device can be noisy, uncomfortable, and difficult to travel with.
-A better option may be a custom oral appliance, which fits into your mouth and prevents the obstructions from occurring in the first place rather than clearing them afterward like a CPAP machine.
-Additionally, a COA is silent, comfortable, and easy to transport.
+A better option may be oral appliance therapy, which fits into your mouth and prevents the obstructions from occurring in the first place rather than clearing them afterward like a CPAP machine.
+Additionally, a OAT is silent, comfortable, and easy to transport.

 Do You Have Obstructive Sleep Apnea?